0nyr/micro-aevol2/README.md

-# Mini-Aevol : A mini-application based on the Aevol simulator
+# Micro-Aevol : A micro-version of the Aevol simulator.

-A reduced version (from a model and implementation point of view) of Aevol.
+A reduced version (from a model and implementation point of view) of Aevol (in silico experimental evolution platform).

-DO NOT USE IT TO SIMULATE BIOLOGICAL RESULTS !
+> WARN: DO NOT USE IT TO SIMULATE BIOLOGICAL RESULTS !
 See [http://www.aevol.fr](http://www.aevol.fr) for that !

 It must be used only to test HPC optimization of the code (parallel, vector, porting to new architecture...).